-Sixty tons of deadly American nerve gas plunged to the bottom of the Atlantic Ocean on Tuesday ( August 18 ).
+Background: Sixty tons of deadly American nerve gas plunged to the bottom of the Atlantic Ocean on Tuesday ( August 18 ).
 The gas was aboard a World War Two Liberty ship, deliberately scuttled north of the Bahamas.

 Stormcentre of controversy and a last ditch lawcourt battle by conservationalists, the lethal gas cargo in its 418 concrete coffins was reportedly intact when it hit the Atlantic bed.
 There were not immediate signs of contamination in the area.